Colleges by Location

 Need-based

-There were 161 students who attained need-based financial aid of any kind.
+There were 161 students who obtained need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Tillamook Bay Community College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need came to be 193.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $929,500, and state $250,179.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 193.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $929,500, and state $250,179.
 The students of Tillamook Bay Community College received the -institutional need-based aid in the amount of $75,801, and external in the amount of $106,768.

 $749